codingMustache/codingMustache/README.md

 ## Joke of the Day

-Whenever the cashier at the grocery store asks my dad if he would like the milk in a bag he replies, ‘No, just leave it in the carton!’
+What do you call a dictionary on drugs?
+High definition.

 ## Daily Trivia

-The numbering system with a radix of 16 is more commonly referred to as
+Which of these is the name for the failed key escrow device introduced by the National Security Agency in 1993?
- 1. Octal
+ 1. Enigma Machine
- 2. Binary
+ 2. Skipjack
- 3. Duodecimal
+ 3. Clipper Chip
- 4. Hexidecimal
+ 4. Nautilus

 <details>
   <summary>Answer</summary>
-  Hexidecimal
+  Clipper Chip
 </details>

 ## Home Server Up-Time

-Its been **8 days** since this server shutdown
+Its been **9 days** since this server shutdown